 Some people naturally cope better than others and find that it bothers them less and less over time.
 But for everyone else, they’re lucky if they even learn that treatment is an option.
-Way too many sufferers are told they just have to “live with it,” and that’s unacceptable to me because there is hope for everyone.
+Way too many sufferers are told (even by doctors) that they just have to “live with it,”.
+That’s unacceptable to me because there is hope for everyone.

 We can learn to live in harmony with the sound.

 In my opinion, the most important question is: “Does it bother you?”